Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: User Study

+\paragraph{\creation{} Task: Slide Making.} In this task, participants used an AI agent to create (Section ~\ref{ref:taxonomy-creation}) a slide deck for a 10-minute presentation on a topic of their choice.
+We instructed users that the slides should be something they would be willing to present themselves, raising the stakes and requiring critical evaluation of outputs.
+Preparing presentations is common in knowledge work, and people have strong variation in both stylistic and content preferences, making this a task that naturally requires collaboration between users and agents.
-In this task, the participants used a research assistant agent that would help them make the best use of USD 2,000 to advance their personal or professional development.
-This task was representative of Insight (Section ~\ref{ref:taxonomy-insight}) tasks in that it required the agent to understand the user's goals and preferences, apply them in performing relevant web searches, analyze each product or activity to see if they were a match and fit the user's budget, and synthesize many instances across numerous websites.
-Figure ~\ref{fig:Operator-Budgeting} illustrates this on Operator.

-\paragraph{Alignment with Task Criteria} Although everyone spends money differently, budgeting (and accounting, its institutional analogue) is a task common to people from all walks of life.
-This task has emotional stakes because it is deeply personal: what each person considers a good use of disposable money is highly dependent on their values, interests, and goals, making a generic budget or lackluster attempt unlikely.
+\paragraph{\insight{} Task: Professional / Personal Growth Stipend Budgeting.} In this task, participants used an AI agent to help them make the best use of USD 2,000 to advance their personal or professional development.
+This task required insight (Section ~\ref{ref:taxonomy-insight}) in that it the agent had to understand user goals, perform web searches, evaluate options against budget constraints, and synthesize results.
+Budgeting is a familiar, emotionally salient task --- what each person considers a good use of disposable money is highly dependent on their values and goals, making a generic output unlikely to satisfy.

-This task requires an AI agent be able to perform research to retrieve products, services, and experiences that would benefit the user's personal and professional goals.
-It must be able to synthesize information from various websites or their internal memory.
-Finally, it must be able to determine which combinations of items fall under the user's budget, by incorporating the cost of each item.
-Since AI Agents only simulate the experience of performing arithmetic calculations, hallucinations can lead to arithmetic errors that can affect the user's trust and reliability.
-Examples of insight agents are Perplexity~\cite{perplexity}, a research-focused AI agent that synthesizes information across many Web searches; Cleo~\cite{cleo}, which answers financial questions based on spending data; and Beam AI~\cite{beamai}, which creates budgets for businesses by consolidating financial data.